Financial-Times/dotcom-page-kit/packages/anvil-server-handlebars/src/helpers/readme.md

 ### json

 JSON stringifies the given parameter.
-You cannot use this to output the `@root` context when used in an Express application as this may contain secret information.
+Please note that this will error if you try to output the `@root` context when used in an Express application as this may contain secret information.

 Example: